foundriesio/docs/source/user-guide/lmp-customization/linux-building.rst

 Next, set up your work environment for building the source.

 The supported ``MACHINE`` target used by this guide is ``qemuarm64-secureboot``.
-For information on other hardware platforms, see:ref:`ref-linux-supported`.
+For information on other hardware platforms, see :ref:`ref-linux-supported`.

 The default distribution variable, ``DISTRO``, is automatically set to ``lmp``.
 This distro is provided by the `meta-lmp-base` layer (see :ref:`ref-linux-layers` for more details).